-, saying that our “organization builds bridges between various areas and the people working in tobacco control, sustainable development and public health and trade agreements.”Our focus
+, saying that our “organization builds bridges between various areas and the people working in tobacco control, sustainable development and public health and trade agreements.”What is it about?

 We expose the strategies of the tobacco industry, conduct research and write papers about tobacco, human rights and development.
-We organize school workshops, give talks and organize events.
-We join forces with other groups to organize actions like the #QuitPMI campaign last year, that was supported by 123 organizations from all over the world
+We organize school workshops on children's rights and tobacco.
+We support children and adolescents in taking actions